Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 Good zzz’s for Improved Natural Fertility in Men and Women

 Everybody needs sleep!
 Many studies have confirmed that insufficient sleep and sleep disturbances can affect men’s and women’s overall and reproductive health.
 When couples struggle with fertility, they usually focus on their sex life.
 In reality, they should be focusing on the other, and possibly more impactful bedroom activity.
 One study on women who have sleep issues found that those with insomnia are 400% more likely to have fertility issues .
-Women are twice as likely to suffer from insomnia than men.
+Women are twice as likely to suffer from insomnia as men.

 Sleep can affect all stages of the female fertility process.
 Poor sleep has been shown to impact menstruation, conception, and can also lead to pregnancy complications.
 But what about too much sleep?
 Research has shown too much sleep can also impact female fertility.
-A study focused on the sleep patterns of women undergoing IVF treatment placed the participants into three categories: short (4-6 hrs/night), medium (7-8 hrs/night), and long sleepers (9-11 hrs/night).
+A study focused on the sleep patterns of women placed the participants into three categories: short (4-6 hrs/night), medium (7-8 hrs/night), and long sleepers (9-11 hrs/night).
 In the study, moderate sleepers achieved significantly higher pregnancy rates compared to both short and long sleepers .

-A study of 981 healthy men reviewed the affect sleep patterns have on semen parameters.
+A study of 981 healthy men reviewed the effect sleep patterns have on semen parameters.
 Similar to the study on sleep and female fertility, men were also placed into three categories, short, moderate, and long sleepers.
 For this study, men who slept less than 6 hours per night were categorized as short sleepers.
 The sperm counts, motility, and survival rates of these men were lower compared to both moderate and long sleepers .
 In addition to the impact sleep length has on sperm, the study concluded that late bedtimes were also associated with impaired sperm health.

-Pro Tip: If you want to increases your fertility, focus on your sleep.
+Pro Tip: If you want to increase your fertility, focus on your sleep.
 Try reducing your stress levels before bed by swapping out TV time for late-night yoga, meditation, or stretching.
 Stick to a schedule that will help ensure you are getting 7-8 hours a night of good quality and restful sleep.